For an accessible version or to translate, visit:

 What is the texture like?

-What sound makes
+What sound does it make

 in your mouth?